caberger/leocloud/README.md

 The github runner needs access to your server.
 So you must specify the hostname or IP-Adress of the server, the username with sudo permission to log in and the private key used for that.
 The user must be able to sudo without password, see below.
 The runner also needs a token to push docker images to your repository.
-Of course we do not check in all that credentials in cleartext, but use [github secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) for that purpose.
+Of course we do not check in all that credentials in cleartext, but use github secrets for that purpose.

-You must set the following Github secrets:
+You must set the following [encrypted secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets):
 | Name                    | Description     |
 | :---------------------- | :---------- |
 | [SSH_SERVER_PRIVATE_KEY](https://www.redhat.com/sysadmin/passwordless-ssh) | the private key that is allowed to log into the server  |